Yorkshire Forward: Regional Economic Strategy

 Yorkshire Forward was created in April 1999 as a non-departmental public body to drive and co-ordinate economic development and regeneration and to improve their [region's] relative competitiveness and reduce imbalances within and between regions.

 Each of England's nine RDAs worked with partners in its region to create a Regional Economic Strategy (RES).
 Yorkshire and the Humber used the business cluster strategy of economic development, actively investing in key business sectors in an attempt to accelerate economic growth and encourage higher value added business.
 Yorkshire Forward identified 5 priority sectors that had the potential to deliver significant economic growth.
 The sectors were; Advanced Engineering and Materials, Digital and New Media, Environmental Technologies, Food and Drink, and Healthcare Technologies.

 As part of the RES, Yorkshire Forward undertook an extensive programme of regeneration.
-This included prominent physical development activity, with high profile processes in most of the region’s major towns and cities.
-It also included a Coalfields Programme, which saw the redevelopment and transformation of former coalfield sites into new residential, commercial or public open space developments.
+This included prominent physical development activity, with high-profile processes in most of the region's major towns and cities.
+One such project was the Advanced Manufacturing Park on the Rotherham / Sheffield border.

+Yorkshire Forward's responsibilities also included a Coalfields Programme, which saw the redevelopment and transformation of former coalfield sites into new residential, commercial or public open space developments.

 In 2010 Yorkshire Forward provided £10 million to part-finance the Nuclear Advanced Manufacturing Research Centre led by the University of Sheffield with Rolls-Royce, anticipating involvement in any forthcoming new nuclear builds in the UK.